Huawei GaussDB

 Because GaussDB is based on PostgreSQL, it can also be accessed by using the open source PostgreSQL ODBC driver.

 Easysoft also provide a PostgreSQL ODBC driver for Windows, Linux and AIX platforms (other platforms available on request).
-The Easysoft PostgreSQL ODBC driver is supported, which means that we will assist you with any initial installation, configuration issues as well as ongoing support to keep you up and running, should the hardware you're running Easysoft drivers on fail or change.
+The Easysoft PostgreSQL ODBC driver is supported, which means that we will assist you with any initial installation or configuration issues as well as ongoing support to keep you up and running, should the hardware you're running Easysoft drivers on fail or change.
 We can also change the driver, should this be a viable way to meet your data access requirements.

 You can use either the Huawei JDBC driver or the PostgreSQL JDBC driver to access DWS from a Java application.
 You need Java Development Kit (JDK) 1.6 or later on the client machine where the Java application is located.